USDA-FSA/fsa-design-system/guides/accessibility/forms.md

 > Reads just the `label` and not the description.

-> Screen Reader reads input as: "Car.
-Edit text."
+> Screen Reader reads input as: "Car edit text."

 #### With aria-label